 - In episode 31, the bus where three workers of the Institute commuted crashed.
 The police believed they died, but Prof. Yumi refused to believe that because their bodies were not found.
 He was Genre Savvy.

 - Never Recycle Your Schemes: Played straight most of the time but sometimes averted by Dr. Hell.
-Seeing Forgotten Phlebotinum example above.
+See the Forgotten Phlebotinum example for details.

 - Never Trust a Trailer: The show used extreme hyperbole in its next-episode previews, and was not above outright lying to the audience to hype up an episode.
 The most famous example is an episode called "Koji Kabuto Dies in Lava!"

 - This one is so infamous it was endlessly mocked and parodied, culminating in one of the Mazinkaizer stage in Super Robot Wars J being called "Kouji Kabuto Dies in Lava!?"